lukembrowne/rSpagedi/README.md

 ### rSpagedi

-*rSpagedi* is a package aimed at interfacing the population genetics program SPAGeDi (Spatial Pattern Analysis of Genetic Diversity) with R. The current version of rSpagedi focuses on running analyses of fine-scale spatial genetic structure (FS-SGS).
+*rSpagedi* is a package aimed at interfacing the genetics program SPAGeDi (Spatial Pattern Analysis of Genetic Diversity) with R. The current version of rSpagedi focuses on running analyses of fine-scale spatial genetic structure (FS-SGS).

 To find out more about SPAGeDi, please visit the [website.](http://ebe.ulb.ac.be/ebe/SPAGeDi.html)